syncfusion-content/document-processing-docs/Document-Processing/Web-apis/authentication-configuration.md

 >
 > If you have not already generated this key, please refer to the steps provided in the documentation on generating the key using `ssh-keygen` and `openssl`.
 Make sure to follow these steps to create both the private key (`jwtRS256.key`) and the corresponding public key (`jwtRS256_pub.pem`).
 The public key must be added to the document processing engine’s configuration to enable token signature validation.

-You can download a sample for JWT generation from [GitHub](https://github.com/SyncfusionExamples/document-processing-apis-examples).
+You can download a complete sample from [GitHub](https://github.com/SyncfusionExamples/document-processing-apis-examples).

 ## Validate a JWT